Bubble Cloud

 D) Other possible solutions

 Select General → Unread notification count.
-Then press the star to move it to the watch–face (favorites)
+Then press the star to move it to the watchface (favorites)